-Bigg Boss 13: Tehseen Poonawalla & Rashami Desai’s Rumoured Beau, Arhaan Khan To Enter The House!
+Bigg Boss 13: Tehseen Poonawalla & Rashami Desai’s Rumoured Beau Arhaan Khan To Enter The House!

 Earlier, there were reports that Kumkum actor Hussain Kuwajerwala will be a part of Bigg Boss 13.
 But the actor denied being approached for the show.
 Hussain was quoted as saying, "I am not participating in the show.
 I don't know from where these rumours have surfaced, as I haven't even received any calls from the makers."

 Popular Punjabi actress and Shehnaaz Gill's arch-rival, Himanshi Khurana also denied entering the Bigg Boss house.
 She took to social media to clear the air.
-She captioned the note, "🙏🙏 final announcement."
+She captioned the note, "🙏🙏 final announcement." - (sic)

 Himanshi's note read, "From last few days rumours were doing round that I was going to Bigg Boss 13.
 So here is an official announcement from me.
-I am not going in Bigg Boss house as wild card contestant and I want to clear many things with my audience and national media."
+I am not going in Bigg Boss house as wild card contestant and I want to clear many things with my audience and national media." - (sic)

 She further added, "First of all, I had a meeting with Bigg Boss team.
 They want me as a contestant over there for the show.
 But since their rules are against my values, I had avoided participation in the show.
 But now their rules have changed and they want me as wild card contestant, but I am jam packed with my schedule." - (sic)